justinmk/vim-sneak/README.md

-# sneak.vim: fine motor skill
+# sneak.vim :shoe:

-**Sneak** is a minimalist Vim plugin that fills the gap between the `f` and `/` motions, to solve the problem of medium-distance motion in Vim without abandoning the many useful built-in motions.
+**Sneak** is a minimalist Vim plugin that fills the gap between the `f` and `/` motions without abandoning Vim's many, useful built-in motions.

 ### Usage (assuming default mappings)